God's Spiritual Language

 “Yet death ruled [over mankind] from Adam to Moses [the Lawgiver], even over those who had not sinned as Adam did.
 Adam is a type of Him (Christ) who was to come [but in reverse—Adam brought destruction, Christ brought salvation].”
 Romans 5:14 AMP

 Here the word type used in Romans, comes from the Greek word “tupos.”
 This means “figure, a die or shape, a model, form, a pattern.”
-God has a plan that is revealed layer upon layer to those who are willing to know Him in spirit and in truth, through the centuries unfolding many patterns for His own to understand and follow.
+God has a plan that is revealed layer upon layer to those who are willing to know Him in spirit and in truth.
+Through the centuries, God unfolds many patterns for His own to understand and follow.
 God uses everything at His disposal to further our spiritual understanding of Him and the world of the spirit!
+When we seek Him in this way, we find Him.

 In the beginning, Adam was the perfect pattern son, walking in fellowship with the Father until the fall.
-Throughout the Old Testament, we read of other historical events that further our understanding of Jesus Christ our Lord when we see the type or model of each event.
-What our Christian ancestors experienced in Old Testament days are not only powerful and entertaining accounts of their lives, they show us a pattern of how our life will proceed back into full fellowship with our Father through what Jesus Christ has done.
+Throughout the Old Testament, we read of other historical events that further our understanding of Jesus Christ our Lord when the type or model of each event is revealed by the spirit.
+What our Christian ancestors experienced in Old Testament days are not only powerful and entertaining accounts of their lives, they show us the pattern of how our life will proceed back into full fellowship with our Father through Jesus Christ our Lord.

-God’s plan for the return of His people to full fellowship through His son, Jesus Christ is patterned, foreshadowing His plan through the Old Testament ways of worship.
+Father God’s plan for the return of His people to full fellowship through His son, Jesus Christ is patterned.
+God used many voices to foreshadow His future plan and purpose.
 We are to learn many things from our Abrahamic heritage, as this scripture confirms:

 “Now these things happened to them [the tribes of Israel] as an example and warning [to us]; they were written for our instruction [to admonish and equip us], upon whom the ends of the ages have come.”
 1 Corinthians 10:11 AMP

 It is not surprising that the book of Hebrews, written to the Jews, talks about the traditional patterns of the Israelite worship in the Tabernacle as a copy of heaven.
-God talked directly to Moses about exactly how the Tabernacle of worship was to be built because it is predictive of our Lord Jesus Christ:
+For this reason, God talked directly to Moses about precisely how the Tabernacle of worship was to be built because it is predictive of our Lord Jesus Christ:

 “Now if He were on earth, He would not be a priest, since there are already priests who offer gifts according to the law.
 The place where they serve is a copy and shadow of what is in heaven.
 This is why Moses was warned when he was about to build the Tabernacle: